 Cockscomb Basin Wildlife & Jaguar Preserve

-Home of the only Jaguar preserve on the planet, the Cockscomb Basin Wildlife Sanctuary & Jaguar Preserve is home to Victoria Peak.
+Explore the jungle and rainforest Home of the only Jaguar preserve on the planet, the Cockscomb Basin Wildlife Sanctuary & Jaguar Preserve is home to Victoria Peak.
 At a height of 3,675 feet, Victoria Peak is the highest mountain in Belize.
 Your day will be filled with exploring the network of hiking trails, wildlife viewing and exceptional bird watching.
 Several trails lead you to jaw–dropping waterfall displays, where you can swim in the falls or float in the pools below the cool spring shower of the falling waters.
 River tubing is an optional feature of the Cockscomb experience.

 Cave & River Tubing in Belize

 Belize Cave Tubing at Blue Creek offers a variety of activities to suit the seasons, including swimming into the cave where Blue Creek emerges from the mountainside, combined with a picturesque visit to Lubaantun Mayan Ruins.